 In this article, we’ll closely examine biometric security and everything you need to know about it.

-Biometric systems authenticate individuals based on distinctive physical and behavioral traits, utilizing technologies like fingerprint scanning, facial recognition, and iris scanning.
+Biometric systems authenticate individuals using unique physical and behavioral characteristics.
+Technologies such as fingerprint scanning, facial recognition, and iris scanning are commonly employed.

-The article examines the different facets of biometric security, encompassing its varieties, applications, merits, and limitations.
+This article examines the different aspects of biometric security, covering its types, applications, benefits, and limitations.

 Biometrics is the statistical analysis and measurement of people’s unique behavioral and physical characteristics.